TripeHound/vorpal/README.md

 This is essentially a personal-use fork of [dhthree/vorpal](https://github.com/dthree/vorpal).
 I wanted to add both command-line-driven and interactive-prompt facilities to a program I was writing and ended up looking at Vorpal.
 While it did a lot of what I wanted, there were some areas where I wanted it to behave differently (see below).
-I started by modifing the local `node-modules` version, but decided it would be better to push my changes to a fork of the original.
+I started by modifying the local `node-modules` version, but decided it would be better to push my changes to a fork of the original.

 Feel free to download/clone/fork from this, or even submit pull-requests, but bear in mind: